matthewleechen/matthewleechen/README.md

 Work in Progress:

-- **A Market for Protection: The Case of 18th Century Amsterdam and the Baltic Trade**
+- **Political Connections and Trade Networks in Early Modern Amsterdam**

 - **Scientist-Inventor Networks and the Exchange of Ideas: The Royal Society of London, 1660-1870**